corda/corda/docs/source/network-map.rst

 :maxMessageSize: Maximum allowed size in bytes of an individual message sent over the wire.
 Note that attachments are
         a special case and may be fragmented for streaming transfer, however, an individual transaction or flow message may not be larger than this value.
+:maxTransactionSize: Maximum allowed size in bytes of a transaction.
+This is the size of the transaction object and its attachments.
 :modifiedTime: The time when the network parameters were last modified by the compatibility zone operator.
 :epoch: Version number of the network parameters.
 Starting from 1, this will always increment whenever any of the
         parameters change.